Columbian mammoth: Relationship with humans

-Humans entered the Americas through the Beringia landbridge, and evidence documents their interactions with Columbian mammoths.
+Towards the end of the Late Pleistocene, around or after 16,000 years ago, Paleoindians entered the Americas through the Beringia landbridge, and evidence documents their interactions with Columbian mammoths.
 Tools made from Columbian mammoth remains have been discovered in several North American sites.
 At Tocuila, Mexico, mammoth bones were quarried 13,000 years ago to produce lithic flakes and cores.
 At the Lange-Ferguson Site in South Dakota, the remains of two mammoths were found with two 12,800-year-old cleaver choppers made from a mammoth shoulder blade; the choppers had been used to butcher the mammoths.
 At the same site, a flake knife made from a long mammoth bone was also found wedged against mammoth vertebrae.
 At Murray Springs, archeologists discovered a 13,100-year-old object made from a mammoth femur; the object is thought to be a shaft wrench, a tool for straightening wood and bone to make spear-shafts (the Inuit use similar tools).

-The earliest suggested evidence of Columbian mammoth butchering in America (from Lovewell, Kansas) dates from 18,000 to 21,000 years ago.
-Paleoamericans of the Clovis culture, which arose roughly 7,000 years later, may have been the first humans to hunt mammoths extensively.
+Although some sites potentially documenting human interactions with Columbian mammoths have been reported from as early 20,000 years ago, these have been criticized, as they lack stone tools, and the supposed human-made marks on the bones are potentially the result of natural processes.
+Paleoindians of the Clovis culture, which arose roughly 13,000 years ago may have been the first humans to hunt mammoths extensively.
 These people are thought to have hunted Columbian mammoths with Clovis pointed spears which were thrown or thrust.
 Although Clovis points have been found with Columbian mammoth remains at several sites, archeologists disagree about whether the finds represent hunting, scavenging dead mammoths, or are coincidental.
 A female mammoth at the Naco-Mammoth Kill Site in Arizona, found with eight Clovis points near its skull, shoulder blade, ribs, and other bones, is considered the most convincing evidence for hunting.
 In modern experiments, replica spears have been able to penetrate the rib cages of African elephants with reuse causing little damage to the points.
+Columbian mammoths are the animal most strongly associated with the Clovis culture, suggesting a particular importance in their lifestyle over that of other megafauna.

 Other sites show more circumstantial evidence of mammoth hunting, such as piled bones bearing butcher marks.
 Some of these sites are not closely associated with Clovis points.
 The Dent site (the first evidence of mammoth hunting in North America, discovered in 1932) and the Lehner Mammoth-Kill Site, where multiple juvenile and adult mammoths have been found with butcher marks and in association with Clovis points, were once interpreted as the killing of entire herds by Clovis hunters.
 However, isotope studies have shown that the accumulations represent individual deaths at different seasons of the year, so are not herds killed in single incidents.
 Many other such assemblages of bones with butcher marks may also represent accumulations over time, so are ambiguous as evidence for large-scale hunting.